fbpx Skip to main content

 When we talk about succession planning, the first thing that springs to mind is a will – a legal document that sets out what you wish to happen with your estate when you pass away.

 Doubtless, a will is a vital part of the process.
-Many of us create a will at some stage, and then leave it in situ – but it is essential to review this periodically.
+Many of us create a will at some stage and then leave it in situ – but it is essential to review this periodically because:

-• Most UK wills carry a default clause that overrides all early versions – and so, if you have a will in another country, you will need to update both to avoid invalidating an overseas document.
+• Most UK wills carry a default clause that overrides all earlier versions – and so, if you have a second will in another country, you will need to update both to avoid invalidating an overseas document or causing inadvertent conflicts if there is ambiguity about which takes precedence.

-• Your will should include all of your major assets, and so if you have disposed of a property or investment, or acquired new assets, you should update it.
+• Your will should include all of your major assets, and so if you have disposed of a property or investment or acquired new assets, you should update it, alongside reviewing how forced heirship rules might impact your wishes.

-• Beneficiaries may change over time if there is a marriage or new children in the family, which also requires an amendment.
+• Beneficiaries may change over time if there is a marriage or new children in the family, which also requires an amendment, and you may need to inform life insurance providers if you wish to review the nominated policy beneficiary.

-If you have two wills, one in Britain and one in your country of residence, these should align to avoid contradictions that can be complex to resolve.
+Having two wills, one in Britain and one in your country of residence, can be inadvisable, but in any scenario, these should align to avoid contradictions that can be complex to resolve.
+We’d suggest you consult an experienced wealth manager who can advise you on the right way forward.

-Many countries have specific rules about how and to whom an estate can be distributed:
+As we’ve intimated, many countries also have specific rules about how and to whom an estate can be distributed:

-• Forced heirship rules, which don’t exist in the UK, can dictate who can receive what proportion of your estate.
-For example, most Spanish estates distribute two-thirds of a parent’s assets directly to children, with one third being distributed equally, and the remainder allocated according to the will.
+• Forced heirship rules can stipulate who can receive a fixed proportion of your estate.
+For example, the norm is for two-thirds of Spanish estates to be distributed to children, with one-third being distributed equally and the remainder allocated according to the will.

-It is crucial to understand the local succession planning rules, how these impact your will, and the options available.
+It is crucial to understand the local succession planning rules, how these impact your will, and the options available to retain the right to control who receives your assets.
+You should also understand the structures you can put in place to effectively override forced heirship, should this be necessary.

 While having a will is commonplace, Lasting Power of Attorney is often overlooked.
-If you’re looking to make things as straightforward as possible for your heirs, it is crucial to consider.
+It is worth considering If you’re looking to make things as straightforward as possible for your heirs.

 • Making decisions about your care and medical treatment.